popzeka/nexus-utils/README.md

 # --- Relayer Wallet Configuration ---
 # The private key of the account that will pay gas on the destination chain
-# IMPORTANT: Do NOT use a key with real funds for this simulation.
+# IMPORTANT: Do NOT use a key with real funds.
 Use a fresh testnet account.
 RELAYER_PRIVATE_KEY="0x..."
 # The public address corresponding to the private key above
 RELAYER_ADDRESS="0x..."